Sand War: Algerian War and Independence

-War
+Armies and weapons

-Weeks of skirmishes along the border eventually escalated into a full-blown confrontation on September 25, 1963, with intense fighting around the oasis towns of Tindouf and Figuig.
-The Royal Moroccan Army soon crossed into Algeria in force and succeeded in taking the two border posts of Hassi-Beida and Tindjoub.
+Algeria

-The Algerian military, recently formed from the guerrilla ranks of the FLN's Armée de Libération Nationale (ALN), was still oriented towards asymmetric warfare, and had few heavy weapons.
-Its logistics was also complicated by its vast array of largely obsolete weapons from a number of diverse sources, including France, Germany, Czechoslovakia, and the United States.
-The Algerian army had ordered a large number of AMX-13 light tanks from France in 1962, but, at the time of the fighting, only twelve were in service.
+The Algerian military, recently formed from the guerrilla ranks of the FLN's National Liberation Army (ALN), was still oriented towards asymmetric warfare, and had few heavy weapons.
+Its logistics was also complicated by its vast array of largely-obsolete weapons from a number of diverse sources, including France, Germany, Czechoslovakia, and the United States.
+The Algerian Army had ordered a large number of AMX-13 light tanks from France in 1962, but at the time of fighting, only twelve were in service.
 Ironically, at least four AMX-13s had also been donated by Morocco a year earlier.
-The Soviet Union supplied Algeria with ten T-34 tanks, but these were equipped for clearing minefields and were delivered without turrets or armament.
+The Soviet Union supplied Algeria with ten T-34 tanks, but they were equipped for clearing minefields and were delivered without turrets or armament.
 The Algerian army also lacked trucks, aircraft, and jeeps.
+In 1963, the size of the Algerian army was 48,000 troops and it had a military budget of $66 million.